roxanevov/USMB-BachelorDIM-Lectures-Algorithms/README.md

 3. Get sensible to performance concerns.
 Hand crafted codes vs libraries

 4. Get familiar with queues using RabbitMQ and CloudAMQP. *Introduction slides* [here](https://docs.google.com/presentation/d/1e-KtztT1KN91ynFhzSfDrdF8qvuYPadKe04ifyxtvrg/edit?usp=sharing)

+Evaluation will consist of continuous control and a final exam.
+A preliminary test is planned in the first session to check student entry levels.